-The first month of spring might have thrown all of our plans to the bin, but we can still be grateful for what we have: an internet connection and access to a Netflix account.
+The months of spring might have thrown all of our plans to the bin, but we can still be grateful for what we did have: a decent internet connection and access to a Netflix account.

-As we’re all secluded in our homes, the fifth season of Better Call Saul is rolling out a new episode each week.
-I don’t know about you, but watching Saul Goodman in action again has made me kind of nostalgic, so I recently rewatched all five seasons of Breaking Bad.
-Not much else to do when you’re stuck inside all day, am I right?
+So I don’t know about you, but for me, watching Saul Goodman in action again has definitely made me kind of nostalgic, so I recently rewatched all five seasons of Breaking Bad.

 ‘My name is Walter Hartwell White.
 I live at 308 Negra Arroyo Lane, Albuquerque, New Mexico.’